vikrantarora25/Car-Price-Prediction-Highly-Comprehensive-Linear-Regression-Project-/README.md

 ![](images/Outlier_detection.png)

-# The final model meets all the assumptions including no mutlicollinearity and has an R-Square of 86%
+# The final model meets all the assumptions including no mutlicollinearity and has an R-Square of 86% which is satisfactory given small dataset/less data for training the model.